citynetwork/docs/docs/howto/kubernetes/gardener/kubectl.md

     ![Generate a certificate-based kubeconfig](assets/shoot_kubeconfig_cert_03.png)

     Right below, you will see the contents of your dynamically generated kubeconfig.
+    To get the certificate-based kubeconfig, click the blue button labeled *Download KubeConfig*.

     ![Download the newly generated kubeconfig](assets/shoot_kubeconfig_cert_04.png)

-To download your kubeconfig, click the blue button labeled *Download KubeConfig*.
 In the default download folder of your local user account, you will get a configuration file named like so:

 ```plain